-Having GCSE MIA or ART & DESIGN would be desirable.
+Having GCSE ART & DESIGN or OCN would be desirable.
 An interest or strong enthusiasm for photography is essential and you must be able to get out and about to take photographs.
-Students who undertake this course will be expected to have access to their own equipment (camera & SD card).
+Students who undertake this course will be expected to have access to their own equipment (camera which shoots RAW & JPEG and an SD card) in September.
+Students will also need to order large photographic prints online as part of coursework display.

-Mrs Watson
+SPEAK TO: Mrs Watson